kaldren/SystemShogun/README.md

 - **DevOps Engineers** who want to automate cloud deployments.
 - **Learners** eager to understand modern tools like Terraform, GitHub Actions, and Azure.

+## Blog content

+#### Deploy from GitHub Actions to Function App behind private endpoints (or completely disabled for public access)
+This branch provides a step-by-step guide on how to deploy your application to an Azure Function App that is behind private endpoints or completely disabled for public access.
+It includes configurations and best practices for setting up private access while maintaining secure and efficient deployment processes.

+#### Key Features:
+- Deploying Function Apps with private endpoints or completely restricted public access
+- Restricting public access to Azure Function Apps
+- Configuring deployment using GitHub Actions

+For a detailed guide, check out the blog post: [GitHub Actions and Private Endpoints](https://systemshogun.com/p/github-actions-and-private-endpoints)

+#### Use Federated Identity in Microsoft Azure to Authenticate with GitHub Actions
+This branch provides a step-by-step guide on how to deploy your application using Federated Identity, eliminating the need for storing credentials or secrets in your CI/CD pipeline.

+#### Key Features:
+- Deploying to Azure using Federated Identity integration
+- Setting up GitHub Actions to authenticate securely with Azure
+- Using Terraform to automate infrastructure deployment
+- Improving security by removing the need for storing credentials

+For a detailed guide, check out the blog post: [How I Deployed My App to Azure with GitHub Actions, Terraform, and NO CREDENTIALS](https://systemshogun.com/p/how-i-deployed-my-app-to-azure-with)

 ## How to Use This Repository

 1. **Clone the Repo:**